-Chris Murray has 30 years of experience as a print and broadcast journalist.
+Chris Murray has more than 30 years of experience as a print and broadcast journalist.
 He has been covering sports on a regular basis since 1994.
 Throughout his career as a journalist, Murray has covered the Super Bowl, World Series, the NCAA Tournament, the NBA Playoffs and world championship boxing as well as other sporting events.
 Outside of sports, he has covered the Michigan legislature and Washington, D.C. government.

-Murray has had appearances on nationally-syndicated sports talk show such as “The Live Stews.”
+Murray has had appearances on nationally-syndicated sports talk shows, such as “The Live Stews.”
 He has also been a guest on regional and national television shows like the Comcast Network talk show, “It’s Your Call with Lynn Doyle,” “Art Fennell Presents,” and the CNN-Headline News program, “To the Point.”

 From 2004 to 2009, Murray was a sports writer/columnist with the Philadelphia Tribune.
 He covered both pro and college sports which included events like the 2008 World Series, the 2009 NCAA Tournament-First and Second Rounds, the 2007 East men’s East Regional Final and the 2004 NFC Championship Game.

 Murray was one of two finalists for the 2009 National Association of Black Journalist’s Excellence in Journalism Award in sports writing for newspapers with under 150,000 circulation.
 In 2008, he was a recipient of the Negro League Baseball Museum’s Sam Lacy Award as its Baseball Writer of the Year.
 His work as a freelancer has appeared in the Baltimore Sun, the Grio.com, the Boston Globe and the Providence Journal.